 Then you have a bite of the other person’s food, and you know you’ve made a mistake.
 You should have ordered what the other person did.

-The Japanese udon noodles (and other Nasoya Asian-style noodles) can be found in the grocery store next to Nasoya tofu (usually on the above shelf, I’ve found) and cook up in minutes, so they’re great when you need a super quick, easy, vegetarian dinner recipe.
+One of my favorite companies, Nasoya has these amazing Japanese udon noodles, so I knew I had to make Japanese pan noodles at home.
+You can find these amazing noodles right by the Nasoya tofu (usually on the above shelf, I’ve found) and cook up in minutes, so they’re great when you need a super quick, easy, vegetarian dinner recipe.

 I like making crispy tofu as a protein with this dish.
 To make crispy tofu, all you do is toss extra firm tofu in a little corn starch, and then sear it in a pan in a little bit of oil and a little bit of the sauce you’ve made for the noodles.